oopanuga/oopanuga.github.io/_posts/2014-12-3-NDC-London-2014-Second-Day.md

 #### Custom Elements: Define our own Elements

-<pluralsight-tab>: everything with a dash will be a custom element.
+'<pluralsight-tab>': everything with a dash will be a custom element.

 You can take regular html elements and extend then to make better functionality